-The Maasai people of East Africa live in southern Kenya and northern Tanzania along the Great Rift Valley on semi-arid and arid lands.
-The Maasai occupy a total land area of 160,000 square kilometres with a population of approximately one-half million people.
-Nomadic and subsistence farmers, they’re best known for their colourful dress, intricate bead necklaces and their dancing that involves high jumping.
+The Maasai people live in southern Kenya and northern Tanzania along the Great Rift Valley on dry lands.
+The Maasai take up a total land area of 160,000 square kilometres, numbering about 500 000 people.
+Nomadic and subsistence farmers, they’re best known for their colourful dress, intricate bead necklaces and their high jumping dancing.

 Visit the incredible Ngorongoro Crater Conservation Area, a UNESCO World Heritage Site in northern Tanzania.
 The focal point of this stunning 8292 km2 space is the magnificent Ngorongoro Crater.
 It is hard to believe that the actual rim of the crater is an astounding 2286m above sea level – a veritable mountain.